stefangabos/Zebra_Session/README.md

 - it is a drop-in and seamingless replacement for PHP's default session handler: PHP sessions will be used in the same way as prior to using the library; you don't need to change any existing code!

+- integrates seamlesly with PDO (if you are using PDO) but works perfectly without it

 - implements *row locks*, ensuring that data is correctly handled in scenarios with multiple concurrent AJAX requests

 - because session data is stored in a database, the library represents a solution for applications that are scaled across multiple web servers (using a load balancer or a round-robin DNS)